which earn me advertising fees or commissions.

 2012 SRAM Red Powerdome X XG 1090 Cassette

 In the hand, I can attest that the XG 1090 cassette is a thing of beauty and sophisticated and elegant design.
 Very impressive.

 Comments here necessarily are from limited experience, a long term update will take until later in 2012, with a few thousand miles on it.

-Look for the SRAM Red XG 1090 at Amazon.
+Look for the SRAM Red XG 1090 @AMAZON at Amazon.

 UPDATE late 2013: this cassette does not wear or last like DuraAce.
 The shifting went to crap after ~8000 miles of use (before and after changing chain, so it was not a chain issue).

 I reverted to a well-used DuraAce cassette with many more miles and all the shifting problems went away.

 Nothing shifts like DuraAce and nothing lasts like DuraAce.
 I’ll be sticking with DuraAce.
 Every SRAM component I’ve used has disappointed when used rigorously (shifting, brakes, cassette).

 The SRAM description:

 The new SRAM RED Powerdome X is the most advanced cassette ever made.